Recent Weakening of the Global Radiative Feedback: Historical variations of the global radiative feedback parameter

 \section{Historical variations of the global radiative feedback parameter}

 We confirm that $\lambda(t)$ varied substantially throughout the twentieth century (Fig.~\ref{historical_feedback}a).
 Estimates from the CNN and AGCM experiments show a maximum in the early-to-mid twentieth century ($\lambda\simeq\SI{-1}{Wm^{-2}/K}$) and a minimum in the late twentieth to early twenty-first century, although the exact maximum and minimum periods differ.
 Some AGCMs show more pronounced decadal variability than others (SI~Fig.~S6).
 HadGEM3-GC31-LL shows a more gradual variation compared to the CNN and E3SMv2 estimates.
 The latter two indicate a minimum around 1981-2010 to 1985-2014 ($\lambda\simeq\SI{-3}{Wm^{-2}/K}$) and a sharp increase (weakening) afterwards ($\lambda\simeq\SI{-2}{Wm^{-2}/K}$).
+The E3SMv2 ensemble mean predicts $\lambda \lesssim \SI{-3}{Wm^{-2}/K}$ at its minimum, which is more negative than most other estimates, suggesting that E3SMv2 is particularly sensitive to varying SST patterns \citep{Qin22,Qin24}.

 The sharp increase in $\lambda$ after 1985-2014 is confirmed by the satellite-based estimate (purple lines in Fig.~\ref{historical_feedback}), in line with \cite{Loeb20} and \cite{Andrews22}.
 However, $\lambda_{\rm satellite}$ is weaker than $\lambda_{\rm CNN}$ and $\lambda_{\rm E3SMv2}$, reaching $\lambda_{\rm satellite} \gtrsim \SI{-1}{Wm^{-2}/K}$ in 1995-2024.
 This might be due to the estimate of effective radiative forcing from \cite{Forster25} used to calculate $R_{\rm satellite}$ and thus $\lambda_{\rm satellite}$ (Section~\ref{methods_feedback}). \cite{VanLoon25} suggest that the \cite{Forster25} forcing trend estimate is biased low in the last two decades, implying an unphysical underestimation of $\lambda$.
 The CNN estimate $\lambda_{\rm CNN}$ uses the same method as \cite{VanLoon25} to determine $R$ and is thus consistent with the strong forcing trend found therein.